kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/monitor_pending_workloads/pending_workloads_on_demand.md

 date: 2023-12-05
 weight: 3
 description: >
-  Obtain the pending Workloads via the on-demand visibility API
+  Monitor pending Workloads with the on-demand visibility API
 ---

-This page shows you how to monitor pending workloads with VisibilityOnDemand feature.
+This page shows you how to monitor pending workloads with `VisibilityOnDemand` feature.

 The intended audience for this page are [batch administrators](/docs/tasks#batch-administrator), and [batch users](/docs/tasks#batch-user) for [Local Queue Visibility section](#local-queue-visibility).